bnb-chain/bnb-chain.github.io/docs/wallets/tutorial/How to use Binance Smart Chain (BSC) on imToken.md

 ## How to start using BSC in imToken?
 ### Switch to BSC
-Open imToken's ETH wallet and click "Ethereum Mainnet" under "Wallet" to enter the network switching page, and select "Binance Smart Chain".
+Open imToken's ETH wallet and click "Ethereum Mainnet" under "Wallet" to enter the network switching page, and select "BNB Smart Chain".

 After the switch is successful, you can transfer and collect funds on the BSC chain in imToken, and experience its ecosystem DApps.